HKUNLP/ChunkLlama/README.md

 ###  Overview
 Dual chunk attention is a training-free and effective method for extending the context window of large language models (LLMs) to more than 8x times their original pre-training length.
 We refer to the Llama-based model with dual chunk attention as ChunkLlama.
 DCA can be seamlessly integrated with (1) popular extrapolation methods such as Positional Interpolation (PI) and NTK-Aware RoPE; and (2) widely-used libraries for memory-efficient inference like FlashAttention and vLLM.

-Due to the high cost of continual pretraining on longer sequences, previously released long-context models by the community are typically limited to scales of 7B/13B.
-We demonstrate that by directly applying DCA to Llama2 70B, the model exhibits surprising extrapolation capabilities and a very strong understanding of practical long-context tasks.
+Due to the high cost of continual pretraining on longer sequences, previously released long-context models are typically limited to scales of 7B/13B.
+We demonstrate that by applying DCA to Llama2 70B, the model exhibits surprising extrapolation capabilities and a very strong understanding of practical long-context tasks.

 ### 🚀Quick Start
 As a training-free method, only one line needs to be added to your original inference code for the Llama2 model:
 ```bash